Happy New Year Email Message Ideas and Examples

 Last but not least, an option that may seem simple.
 Yet in the sheer simplicity of this approach lies its power.
 A minimalistic holiday email may become truly striking in contrast to promos and other marketing campaigns.

-This short and sweet Happy New Year email from Pam agency has a bold minimalistic design.
-The big font size accentuates the company’s New Year wishes for subscribers.
+This short and sweet Happy New Year email from Bobo Choses has a cute minimalistic design.
+The playful illustration accentuates the company’s New Year wishes for subscribers.

 New Year email subject line ideas for your campaign